 It should be noted that whilst harassment is defined in law, bullying is not.

-Harassment is unwanted conduct related to a relevant protected characteristic that has the purpose or effect of creating an intimidating, hostile, degrading, humiliating or offensive environment for the complainant or violating the complainant’s dignity.
+Harassment is unwanted conduct related to a relevant protected characteristic that has the purpose or effect of creating an intimidating, hostile, degrading, humiliating or offensive environment for the complainant or violating their dignity.

 Harassment can be based on an actual or perceived protected characteristic that an individual may have under the Equality Act 2010 this includes: age; disability; gender reassignment (transgender); marriage and civil partnership; pregnancy, maternity and paternity; race; religion or belief (including no belief); sex (gender identity); and sexual orientation.